Dolphins vs. Jets Week 5 opening odds: Miami slight road favorites

 The Dolphins face the New York Jets on Sunday, opening the home-and-home series with their AFC East rivals for 2022.
 Miami has already tallied a win against each of the other two teams in the division, beating the New England Patriots in Week 1 and the Buffalo Bills in Week 3.
 Now heading into Week 5, the Dolphins find themselves slightly favored in the game.

-According to the opening line for Sunday’s game from DraftKings Sportsbook, the Dolphins are three-point favorites over the Jets.
+According to the opening line for Sunday’s game from DraftKings Sportsbook, the Dolphins are 3-point favorites over the Jets.
 The point total for the game is set at 44.5 points.

 The game was initially held off the board as the lines for the other games in Week 5 were released, at least in part because of the questions surrounding Miami and Tagovailoa’s availability.
 The Dolphins seem to be planning for Teddy Bridgewater to start as Tagovailoa continues through the NFL concussion protocols.
 Should Tagovailoa be cleared some time this week, it will be worth revisiting the line to see how it changes.